Reinsurance & Arbitration

 Reinsurance is an ever-changing industry and the competition is getting tougher.
 To maintain their edge, even the most seasoned litigators require an insider's knowledge of the latest news, issues and strategies.
 There's an easy way to stay on top all of the latest reinsurance-related legal developments.
 Subscribe to HarrisMartin's Reinsurance & Arbitration Report, a publication and online resource from HarrisMartin Publishing.

 SEARCH THE ARCHIVES

-A California federal judge has ruled that an arbitrator properly ordered Applied Underwriters Captive Risk Assurance Company Inc. to pay an employer $79,167, plus five percent interest in a dispute over sums owed under two reinsurance participation agreements.
+Applied Underwriters Captive Risk Assurance Company Inc. has dropped its appeal of the confirmation of an award requiring it to pay an employer $79,167, plus $3 million in arbitrator fees, in a dispute over sums owed under two reinsurance participation agreements.

 A New York federal judge has refused to dismiss a counterclaim accusing Senior Health Insurance Company of Pennsylvania of breaching the duty of good faith and fair dealing by failing to make interest payments to Beechwood Re Ltd. on a $50 million surplus note.